JiveshDixit/NCUM-Sub-seasonal-ERP-precipitation-downscaling/README.md

-# Two-stage deep learning for subseasonal Indian monsoon rainfall
+# Two-stage deep learning for downscaling NCUM subseasonal Indian monsoon rainfall

 Source code for the manuscript *Enhancing Subseasonal Predictability of Indian Monsoon Rainfall Using Deep Learning and Variance-Restoring Post-Processing*